Robust Failure Diagnosis of Microservice System through Multimodal Data: Evaluation

 The comparison result of Task \#1 is shown in \figref{fig:effect-instance}. \method achieves the best performance.
 Specifically, the A@1 to A@5 of \method are almost the best on \Done and \Dtwo.
 More specifically, the Avg@5 of \method exceeds 0.75 on both \Done and \Dtwo, respectively.
 It is at least 0.13 higher on both datasets than baselines using single-modal data due to the advantage of using multimodal data.
 Compared with PDiagnose, which also uses multimodal data, the Avg@5 of \method is higher by at least 0.18.
 This indicates that learning from historical failures improves the accuracy of diagnosis significantly.

 The result of Task \#2 is shown in \tabref{table:eval-effect-type}.
 For this task, \method is better than almost all baselines.
-On \Done, the precision, recall, and F1-Score of \method are over 0.80, being second only to Cloud19. \ddraft{All the methods in \tabref{table:eval-effect-type} do not perform as well as \Done on \Dtwo, which has more failure types and more complex failure patterns.
-Nevertheless, \method still manages to maintain an F1-Score of 0.80, which is at least 0.195 higher than the baselines.
-This indicates a greater advantage of using multimodal methods in complex systems.}
+On \Done, the precision, recall, and F1-score of \method are over 0.80.
+On \Dtwo, \method manages to maintain an F1-score of 0.80, which is at least 0.195 higher than the baselines.
+Considering both systems and tasks, DiagFusion consistently demonstrates superior performance, thereby substantiating its effectiveness.